SciML/Catalyst.jl/docs/src/model_creation/model_visualisation.md

 # [Model Visualisation](@id visualisation)
 Catalyst-created `ReactionSystem` models can be visualised either as LaTeX code (of either the model reactions or its equations) or as a network graph.
-This section describes both approaches.
+This section describes both functionalities.

 ## [Displaying models using LaTeX](@id visualisation_latex)
-Once a model have been created, the [Latexify.jl](https://github.com/korsbo/Latexify.jl) package can be used to generate LaTeX code from the package.
-This can either be used for eacy inspection of a model (to e.g. check which equations are being simulated), or to generate code which can be directly pasted into a LaTeX document.
+Once a model has been created, the [Latexify.jl](https://github.com/korsbo/Latexify.jl) package can be used to generate LaTeX code of the model.
+This can either be used for easy model inspection (e.g. to check which equations are being simulated), or to generate code which can be directly pasted into a LaTeX document.

 Let us consider a simple [Brusselator model](@ref ref):
 ```@example visualisation_latex